Skin school, Acne, Anti-aging, Skincare

 To understand tretinoin purging, you need first to understand the skin cycle.
 Purging happens because tretinoin increases the turnover of skin cells, bringing clogged pores and impurities from the lowest layer of the epidermis to the highest layer of the epidermis faster.

 When you’re a child, your skin generates new cells more quickly, which is one primary reason kids are blessed with great skin and heal more rapidly from injuries.
 Retinoids accelerate the skin cycle, generating new cells more quickly, and your skin has an enhanced ability to heal.

-However, this also means the acne cycle (impurities and bacteria underneath your skin coming to the surface as acne) accelerates.
+However, this also means the acne cycle accelerates, meaning the impurities and bacteria underneath your skin come to the surface as acne faster.

-Typically, it may take a few weeks for the acne lesion formed in your skin to reach the surface and show up on your skin.
 So, purging is a phenomenon by which acne lesions already formed in your skin make their way to the top of your skin faster than they usually would.

-Pimples, blackheads, whiteheads, inflammatory lesions are like icebergs.
-What you see on the surface is one part of the story, with the real story happening underneath the surface of the skin.
-And what starts off as what appears to be a clogged pore has actually been happening over time underneath the surface of the skin.
-And by the time this micro-comedone comes up to the surface of the skin, usually, on average, for a normal person who’s not using a retinoid or a hydroxy acid, that process can take around 4 to 8 weeks.
+By the time this micro-comedone comes up to the surface of the skin, usually, on average, for a normal person who’s not using a retinoid or a hydroxy acid, that process can take around 4 to 8 weeks.

 Dr. Shereene Idriss, MD, a New York City-based board-certified dermatologist, founder of Idriss Dermatology, and creator of the PillowtalkDerm skincare brand.

-This may seem like your skin is getting worse instead of better, but don’t worry.
+This may seem like your skin is getting worse instead of better but don’t worry.
 It’s not a sign that tretinoin is not working for you.
 It’s a sign that tretinoin is doing its job of speeding up cell turnover and bringing impurities to the surface.
-The process gives the impression that you are getting new acne when, instead, you get rid of old ones more quickly.

 What Does the Tretinoin Purge Look Like?

-What does the tretinoin purge look like
+What the tretinoin purge looks like

-Emma Wilson for Garden of Muses
+What the tretinoin purge looks like by Emma Wilson for Garden of Muses

 How Long Does the Tretinoin Purge Last?